dansarie/pyroughtime/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-A Python library and command line utility for Roughtime, which is a protocol for rough time synchronization and timestamping.
+Pyroughtime is a Python library and command line utility for Roughtime, which is a protocol for rough time synchronization and timestamping.
 Pyroughtime makes it possible to query Roughtime servers for the current time.
-Response signatures are validated against servers' long-time keys.
-When multiple servers are queried at once, Pyroughtime ensures that the time responses are well-ordered.
+Response signatures are validated against servers' long-time keys, ensuring that they are authentic.
+By querying multiple servers, Pyroughtime can detect incorrect time responses sent by misbehaving or malfunctioning time servers.

 In addition to a Roughtime client, Pyroughtime also contains a simple server implementation that can be used for testing and validation.